-Last year, HBO filmed scenes for season 7 at a ruined Roman amphitheater in the ancient Spanish city of Italica.
-The result was the meeting at the “Dragonpit”, which for season 7 had the largest character gathering in a single scene up to that point of the show.
+Last year, HBO filmed scenes for season 7 at the ruins of a Roman amphitheater in the ancient Spanish city of Italica.
+The scene featured a big character meeting at the “Dragonpit”, which for season 7 had the largest character gathering in a single scene up to that point of the show.

 Starting today and running through May 2, the ruins will be partially closed down to visitors, allowing HBO time to rebuild the set.
 Like last year, the crew will construct scaffolding to hold up a platform, the same platform where our characters gathered to talk in “The Dragon and the Wolf.”

 Between May 3 and May 18, the whole site will be closed.
 This is probably when filming will go down — we’ll be on the looking out for which cast members arriving in the area.